T

 Turkey Vulture Predators, Threats, and Conservation Status

 Turkey Vultures have few natural predators, and those that are predators do not take them very often.
 Typical predators are golden eagles, bald eagles, red-tailed hawks, and great-horned owls.
-These birds may prey on older adults that are sick and/or slow.
+These birds may prey on older adults who are sick and/or slow.

 Foxes and dogs can sneak up on them while feeding, but it is rare.